Xqhare/neith/README.md

 > [!NOTE]
 > The * symbol is supported with the same usage as in sql, meaning 'all columns'.
-> Select returns data ALWAYS in the order it was found in the table, e.g. if you search for 'column7, column1, column3' the results will be in the order 'column1, column3, column7'.
+> Select returns data ALWAYS in the order it was found in the table, e.g. if you search for 'column7, column1, column3' the results will be in the order 'column1, column3, column7' and not your specified search order.

 Example code:
 ```